 Office 365 is essentially Microsoft’s Office subscription service.

-Better still, Office 2016 is a dramatic improvement over the earlier versions and both Windows and Mac versions not only have the same apps (Word, Excel, PowerPoint, OneNote, Outlook, Access and Publisher), but they also look extremely similar.
+Better still, Office 2016 is a dramatic improvement over the earlier versions.
+Both Windows and Mac versions not only have the same apps (Word, Excel, PowerPoint, OneNote, Outlook, Access and Publisher), but they also look extremely similar.
 That means if you do switch between a Mac and PC, you shouldn’t be left scratching your head over difference in each version of the suite.

 £5.99 a month — or £59.99 a year — isn’t a bad deal, but it’s made more tempting by the 60 Skype minutes and 1TB (1,024GB) of cloud storage that are included in the price.
-Don’t forget, BT Cloud gives you even more storage for all your photos and music too, either 50GB or 500GB depending on your package.
+Don’t forget, BT Cloud gives you even more storage for all your photos and music too.

 Even so, you’ll still pay less if you buy Office 2016 outright and use it for two years, but you will be stuck on that version.
-Office 365 subscribers, on the other hand, get to use the latest version of Office as soon as it’s released — but don’t expect another major update for a few years yet.
+Office 365 subscribers, on the other hand, get to use the latest version of Office as soon as it’s released — the next version (Office 2019) is expected in the second half of 2019.

-Something else worth bearing in mind is that Office 365 is also often bundled with other products.
-At the moment, the ASUS VivoBook has a year’s free Office 365 included, making the £188 price tag very appealing.
-There are plenty more if you just search ‘Office 365 laptop’ on Amazon and other sites.
+Something else worth bearing in mind is that Office 365 is also often bundled with other products, search ‘Office 365 laptop’ on Amazon and other sites.

 If you only use Microsoft Office occasionally on your PC or Mac, or even a computer with another operating system then you might not need to pay for it at all.